chadac/golang/src/cmd/compile/abi-internal.md

 1. If I > NI or FP > NFP, fail.
 1. If any recursive assignment above fails, fail.

-The above algorithm produces an assignment of each receiver, argument, and result to registers or to a field in the stack sequence.
+The above algolangrithm produces an assignment of each receiver, argument, and result to registers or to a field in the stack sequence.
 The final stack sequence looks like: stack-assigned receiver, stack-assigned arguments, pointer-alignment, stack-assigned results,